-Although survivors of sexual assault face many issues in their healing journey and transgender survivors may face even more, it is critical to remember that just by surviving as a trans or gender non-conforming person, your loved one has already demonstrated tremendous resilience.
-Sexual assault specialist Mike Lew defines the recovery goal this way:
+Although survivors of sexual assault face many issues in their healing journey and transgender survivors may face even more, it is critical to remember that just by surviving as a trans or gender non-conforming person, you have already demonstrated tremendous resilience.
+Sexual assault specialist Mike Lew defines the recovery goal this wav:

-"Recovery is the freedom to make choices in your life that aren't determined by the abuse."37
+"Recovery is the freedom to make choices in your life that aren't determined by the abuse."36

-Just by being trans, your loved one has already demonstrated an ability to not be defined by what others have said and done.
-Other sections of this guide will, we hope, give you further tools and ideas about what else you can do to help your loved one shape their life in the way they want and deserve.
+Just by being trans, you already have demonstrated an ability to not be defined by what others have said and done to you.
+Other sections of this guide will, we hope, give you further tools and ideas about what else you can do to shape your life in the way you want and deserve.

-&lt;sup>37 Lew, Mike.
+36 Lew, Mike.
 (2004).
-Victims no longer: The classic guide for men recovering from sexual child abuse (Second edition), p. xxiv.
+Victims no longer: The classic guide for men recovering from sexual child abuse (2nd edition), p. xxiv.